grisha/mod_python/Doc/tutorial.rst

   way around this is to use package notation, e.g.
   ``'PythonHandler subdir.myscript'``.)

-* Look for a function called \code{handler} in \code{myscript}.
+* Look for a function called ``handler`` in module ``myscript``.

 * Call the function, passing it a request object.
-(More on what a request object is later)
+(More on what a request object is later).

-* At this point we're inside the script:
+* At this point we're inside the script, let's examine it line-by-line:

   * ::

        from mod_python import apache

-    This imports the apache module which provides us the interface to Apache.
+    This imports the apache module which provides the interface to Apache.
 With a few rare exceptions, every mod_python program will have this line.